 The TK/Kindergartners embrace their status and role as leaders and role models of the school by being a “buddy” to the incoming new students.
-They also begin to understand their role within a larger community by collecting coats for a local business that provides free coats to disenfranchised people.
-Throughout the Kindergarten curriculum there are lessons of social emotional learning through meditation, breathing, using our words, patience and giving heart felt compliments and modleing thoughtful, condsiderate behavior.
+Throughout the Kindergarten curriculum there are lessons of social emotional learning through meditation, breathing, using our words, patience, giving heart felt compliments and modleing thoughtful, condsiderate behavior.

 Montessori math materials are used to teach the students concepts of number sense, quantity, geometric shapes, concept of time, beginning addition and subtraction.
 Students learn to identify numbers and write numbers to 30 or higher.
 Kindergartners are encouraged to complete a calendar page each month to help them to learn how to write numbers to 30 and to better understand the passage of time.

 In order to understand our place on Earth, we need to understand the world.
 A major component of this curriculum is the study of the continents, countries of the world, and culture.
 Each month, the TK/Kindergartners study one of the seven continents, learning about the animals, cultures, landmarks, and countries that make up that continent.

 "We also feel lucky that our boys got to attend Kindergarten at SAMS.
 The Kindergarten provides a warm and loving environment where, in addition to getting the children ready academically for the next step in their education, they also learn the importance of being good people and leaders for the younger children, how to relax their minds and bodies through yoga and meditation and get to experience going on field trips to interesting and thought-provoking places.
 And so much more..."

 - Courtney Minisce Orlick